-Mr. Penn and the management team of our investment adviser have long-term relationships with management consultants and management teams that we believe will enable us to evaluate investment opportunities effectively in numerous industries, as well as giving us access to substantial information concerning those industries.
-We believe the expertise of our investment advisers' management team will enable PennantPark Investment Advisers to identify, assess and structure investments successfully across all levels of a company's capital structure and to manage potential risk and return at all stages of the economic cycle.
+In his role as Chief Operating Officer and President of Apollo Investment Corporation, Mr. Penn oversaw investments in 73 companies operating in partnership with 54 different financial sponsors across 29 industries.
+As a result of his 20 years experience in the investment business, Mr. Penn has long-term relationships with management consultants and management teams that we believe will enable us effectively to evaluate investment opportunities in numerous industries, as well as substantial information concerning those industries.
+We believe the expertise of our investment advisers' management team will enable Pennant Investment Advisers to identify, assess and structure investments successfully across all levels of a company's capital structure and to manage potential risk and return at all stages of the economic cycle.